-Choosing which school to attend for your acupuncture training is a big decision.
-Here are the top ten questions to consider when choosing an acupuncture school:
+Choosing which school to attend for your Chinese medicine training is a big decision.
+Here are some things to consider:

-1. What tradition of acupuncture is taught at the school?
+1. What tradition of Chinese medicine is taught at the school?

-There are many traditions of acupuncture and different thought systems surrounding the art.
-There is Japanese acupuncture, TCM acupuncture, 5 Element acupuncture, Oriental Medicine acupuncture, facial or cosmetic acupuncture, medical acupuncture, etc. Do a little research on the kind of acupuncture you wish to learn as they are not all the same.
+There are many traditions of Cinese medicine and different approaches to mastering the art.
+There’s Japanese acupuncture, Traditional Chinese medicine, the 5 Element school of thought, Oriental Medicine acupuncture, facial or cosmetic acupuncture, medical acupuncture, etc. Do a little research on the kind of acupuncture you wish to learn as they are not all the same.

 2. What kind of Program are you interested in?

 Do you wish to start a practice and see clients once you are trained?
-Do you just want to add the tools of acupuncture to other healing work you are already doing?
-Or, do you just want to learn about acupuncture for your own health and to understand what your acupuncturist is doing with you during your treatments?
+Do you want to add additional tools to other healing work you are already doing?
+Or, do you want to learn about Chinese medicine for your own health?

-At the Academy of Classical Oriental Sciences we offer a three-year, fast tracked, Acupuncture program, a three year Herbology program, a four-year Practitioner of Chinese Medicine program including acupuncture and herbal medicine, as well as a five-year Doctor of Traditional Chinese Medicine Program covering acupuncture, herbal medicine and all the tools of Chinese medicine.
+At ACOS we offer a three-year acupuncture program, a three year herbology program, a four-year practitioner of Chinese medicine program (including acupuncture and herbal medicine) as well as a five-year Doctor of traditional Chinese medicine Program.
+See the course descriptions for more information

 3. What is the language of instruction?